area map calendar

 Cookies

 Let’s face it.
 Your iced cookies will never look (or taste) as good as the ones at Luna Bakery & Café.
-Save yourself the embarrassment and the clean-up and just order them for everyone on your nice list and a dozen for yourself.
+Save yourself the embarrassment and the clean-up.
+Just order them for everyone on your nice list and a dozen for yourself.
 They’ve thought of everything.
 You’ll find Christmas trees, dreidels, menorahs, snowflakes, mugs of cocoa and even cozy textured sweaters.

 When Mitchell’s Homemade Ice Cream starts scooping this seasonal flavor, you know the countdown to Christmas is ON.
-Cold creamy custard mixed with warm seasonal spices?
+Depending on what's on offer, you could grab eggnog, caramel gingersnap or peppermint stick.
 Make ours a double, please!

 Seasonal Beer (with some really fun names)

-Great Lakes Brewing Company may have started the seasonal brew trend with their famous Christmas Ale, by many more Immigrant Son Brewery’s Mikulás Holiday Ale (Ukranian for Nicholas…as in St. Nick), Collision Bend Brewing Co.’s 8 Crazy Nights, Platform Beer Co.’s Kringle Jingle, or Railroad Brewing’s Santa Sighting.
+Great Lakes Brewing Company may have started the seasonal brew trend with their famous Christmas Ale, but there are many more to try: Masthead Brewing Co.'s Sleigh All Day, Immigrant Son Brewery’s Mikulás Holiday Ale (which even has a barrel-aged version), or Collision Bend Brewing Co.’s 8 Crazy Nights.

 Black-Eyed Peas